Joanpriscilla/dsc-phase-1-project/README.md

 Wrote a query to show the top ten most profitable movie genres in the box office.
 Adventure movies came on top with a profit of 261.45 million dollars.

-Plotted a graph graph for visual presentation of the above information using seaborn and matplotlib.
+visual presentation of profitable genres.

 ![Image Alt Text](readmepictures/prgenre.png)